carlgieringer/sophistree/packages/browser-extension/README.md

     emphasize focused exerpts.
   - `<all_urls>` so that Sophistree works on all pages

+- `webNavigation`: allows the extension to detect PDF files and redirect to a PDF viewer that supports highlighting.

 ## Publishing to Chrome Web Store

 Ensure the versions in `manifest.json` and `package.json` are up-to-date.